 14. “Chasing The Rainbow” by America

 America is a soft rock band that became highly popular in the 1970s and “Chasing the Rainbow” is a track that was included in their “Here & Now” album released in 2006.
-The song is all about chasing the rainbow which represents the pursuit of goals and dreams that seem impossible to be achieved.
+This captivating song revolves around pursuing goals and dreams that may seem unattainable, symbolized by the elusive rainbow.

 15. “She’s A Rainbow” by The Rolling Stones

 The Rolling Stones is a legendary band that pioneered and established the definition of hard rock.
-“She’s a Rainbow” is a deep and ambiguous song featured in their album “Their Satanic Majesties Request” that was released in 1967.
+“She’s a Rainbow” is a deep and ambiguous song.
 It was written by Mick Jagger and Keith Richards who described the track as unique and uncharacteristic.

 16. “Sunshine, Lollipops, and Rainbows” by Lesley Gore

 Lesley Gore was an American singer, songwriter, and actress.
-Her song “Sunshine, Lollipops, and Rainbows” is a happy song that evokes the spirit of summer in all of us.
+Her song “Sunshine, Lollipops, and Rainbows” is a happy song that gives out the spirit of summer in all of us.
 It is a great song to play on repeat especially if you’re traveling on a long road trip.

 17. “Rainbow” by Battles

-Battles are an American rock band founded by Ian Williams in New York City in 2002.
-“Rainbow” is the 6th track from their album “Mirrored” which features powerful vocals with cymbals and elephantish machine groans as accompaniments.
-It’s a perfect song to play especially when spending a jam session with friends.
+This fun song features powerful vocals with cymbals and machine groans as accompaniments.
+It’s a perfect track to play especially when spending a jam session with friends, setting the stage for a memorable and exhilarating musical adventure.

 18. “Chasing Rainbows” by Robot Orchestra